 If you love crumb cakes, try my rhubarb crumb cake next!

 I'm so ready for strawberry season.
-I can't wait to make all the strawberry desserts, like strawberry mousse, strawberry vanilla cake, and this strawberry crumb cake!
+I can't wait to make all the strawberry desserts, like strawberry mousse, strawberry vanilla cake, strawberry cream cheese icebox cake, and this strawberry crumb cake!

 This crumb cake is not like your typical coffee cake.
 It has a soft, moist, yet slightly dense vanilla cake base.
 Strawberry cake filling is spread over the batter and a buttery, crunchy crumble is sprinkled on top.